kooba/swig-tiny-cms/README.md

 {% cms 'contentId' %}
 ```

+After adding this tag, editable content section will be available to your authorized users.

+Content will be saved in a file with contentId.md name.

-The same content identifiers can be used to reuse them.
+The same content identifiers can be used if you would like to reuse them.